Portland Child Custody Attorney

 (f) The willingness and ability of each parent to facilitate and encourage a close and continuing relationship between the other parent and the child.
 However, the court may not consider such willingness and ability if one parent shows that the other parent has sexually assaulted or engaged in a pattern of behavior of abuse against the parent or a child and that a continuing relationship with the other parent will endanger the health or safety of either parent or the child.

-Custody cases can be very complex and difficult.
-Trust our experienced family law lawyers to handle your custody case.
-Contact one of our Portland child custody attorneys today to set up a consultation.
+Custody cases can be complex and tricky.
+Our family law attorneys are experienced in handling these types of cases.
+Contact one of our Portland child custody lawyers now for a consultation.

 What To Expect In An Oregon Child Custody Consultation